ayebear/es/README.md

   * Components are stored in contiguous arrays, one for each type
 * Heavily uses the "assign" idiom
   * Accessing or setting components will automatically add them first if they don't already exist
-  * Same for entities in the world
+  * Same for getting entities from the world
 * Supports transferring entities between worlds
 * Simplified systems for updating components
-  * Built-in, cache efficient filters reduce boilerplate code
+  * Built-in queries reduce boilerplate code
 * Improved prototypes
   * Less work to define, don't need sets
   * Supports inheritance to reduce redundancy